ruuvi/ruuvi.drivers.c/README.md

 # ruuvi.drivers.c
 Ruuvi embedded drivers used across various platforms.
 Generally you should not use this repository as-is, but rather as a submodule included in your project.
-Repository is under active development, expect breaking changes.
+Repository is under active development (alpha), expect breaking changes.

 # Structure
 ## Folders